BSDExabio/OpenMDlr-amber/README.md

 # OpenFold-amber

-An open source Protein folding using only simulated annealing, distance and torsion restraints; works from an amino acid sequence and user-defined restraints; AmberTools20 wrapped in Python
+A set of scripts using open source softwares that can convert an amino acid sequence into a folded 3D structure using simplistic simulated annealing molecular dynamics simulations and user-defined distance and torsion restraints.
+Really just a python wrapper script that calls AmberTools20 sander to run MD simulations.

 ### Pre-Reqs:
 1. [Python3](https://www.python.org)